Bless That Maid

 I had just started trying to play the guitar then and “Mr. Tambourine Man” was the first song I mastered, puzzled by what a jingle-jangle morning exactly was.

-About five years later (I had the regular albums and a few bootlegs) I started to make “mixtapes” of Dylan covers.
-And I was very, very surprised that, when I met the “real” Dylan collectors in 1981, other people also were collecting these.
+About five years later (I owned the regular albums and a few bootlegs) I started to make “mixtapes” of Dylan covers.
+And I was very, very surprised that, when I met the “real” Dylan collectors in 1981, some of them also were collecting these.

 I made a database of my collection and somehow this database got to Dave Plentus who later built his extended website and maintained it until his unfortunate passing away in January 2011.